 - Do not store the sun visor before returning the extension to its original position. - Do not pull the extension sun visor forcedly downward.

 VANITY MIRRORS

 To access the vanity mirror, pull the sun visor down and flip open the mirror cover.
-The vanity mirror will illuminate when the mirror cover is open.
+Some vanity mirrors are illuminated and turn on when the mirror cover is open.